Join our mailing list to stay informed!

 Secured debts are secured by an asset, such as a house, car or an item you are renting to buy.
 The asset serves as collateral for the debt.
 If you were to default on your repayments, the creditor has the right to repossess the asset, sell it and keep the proceeds to repay the debt you owe.

-If you took out a secured debt on a car for $25,000, defaulted on your repayments and had the car repossessed, the creditor may only be able to sell the car for $10,000.
+For example, if you took out a secured debt on a car for $25,000, defaulted on your repayments and had the car repossessed, the creditor may only be able to sell the car for $10,000.
 All fees that may be required to sell the car, such as fees applied by the creditor, debt collectors, car towing and auction house are included meaning the selling price of the car may be considerably less.
-The shortfall owing would then be assessed to determine if it could be included as an additional unsecured debt in a Debt Agreement.
+The shortfall would then be assessed to determine if it could be included as an additional unsecured debt in a Debt Agreement.

 If your assets have not yet been surrendered or repossessed, you can keep them by continuing to repay your secured creditors outside of the Debt Agreement.